Kaiser-iDusk/Sentiment_Analysis/README.md

 <h2>This project aims to get a polarity and subjectivity score of any Yelp (website) product review.</h2>

 <p>Most of us think should we buy a product or not or maybe should we hire a particular electrician or not?
-This project helps you out by getting a sentiment analysis of all the reviews of that particular service on Yelp and NLP technique to provide you a score of polarity and subjectivity.
+This project helps you out by getting a sentiment analysis of all the reviews of that particular service on Yelp and applies NLP techniques to provide you a score of polarity and subjectivity.
 But a layman cannot infer scores of such a prediction and here comes Gemini API that uses the score to provide a layman terms understanding of the scores and a suggesting action of whether you should buy it or not.
 Also using a database you can see the top 5 services with descending order of polarity scores that other users have viewed.</p>
 Tech stacks used:
 <ul>
   <li>Python</li>